rkeerti/opera-cloud-identity-management-bootcamp/federatedokta.md

 7. Return to the identity domain overview by clicking the identity domain name in the breadcrumb navigation trail.
 Click Copy next to the Domain URL in Domain information and save the URL.
 This is the OCI IAM domain URL that you will use later.

-## Task 5 : Configure Single Sign On (SAML) settings ​in the Identity Provider (Okta)
+### Configure Single Sign On (SAML) settings ​in the Identity Provider (Okta)

-1. In the Okta admin console, Click on Applications under the navigation menu and go to the application that was previously created for provisioning.
+8. In the Okta admin console, Click on Applications under the navigation menu and go to the application that was previously created for provisioning.
 Note: You can also create a new application for SSO optionally.

 2. In the application details page of the application, click the **Sign On** tab